-The Jensen Family Kids' Study Room
+The Jensen Family Kids' Study Room: How We Organized This Space

 The Jensen Family’s kids’ study room was an absolute dream to organize—a space that was already bright and airy with beautiful, classic furnishings.
 Our goal was to bring in pops of color while maintaining the elegance of the space, ensuring it remained kid-friendly, playful, and practical.